saurabhsinha3682/Saurabh/README.md

 Your personal voice assistant.
 Written in Python.

-"Hey Ethena" is a 100% open-source, modular voice assistant framework.
+"Hey Eshita" is a 100% open-source, modular voice assistant framework.
 We aim to do everything that Siri, Cortana, and Echo can do - and more.

 | **GitHub:** https://github.com/hey-athena/hey-athena-client

 Usage Examples:
 ---------------
-Open it and Ethena first wishes you.
+Open it and Eshita first wishes you.
 Then she loads herself into your PC's memory and then she asks you to how she can helps you.
 Now,You can ask her to do manything.
 As:-
--  "Ethena, Play music"
+-  "Eshita, Play music"
--  "Ethena, Would you please open youtube"
+-  "Eshita, Would you please open youtube"
--  "Ethena, quickly open google translate"
+-  "Eshita, quickly open google translate"
 -  "Search ("say anything you want") in wikipedia"
--  "Ethena, Turn on google"
+-  "Eshita, Turn on google"
 -  "Show me the google map"
 -  "Opne Whatsapp for me"
 -  "Open news channel Aaj Tak"
 -  "Open news channel India Tv"
 -  "Turn on a news channel"
 -  You could aslo order Ethena to search anything on Internet.
--  "Ethena, wait a minute.
+-  "Eshita, wait a minute.
 I am busy."
--  "Ethena, introduce yourself."
+-  "Eshita, introduce yourself."
 -  "What's the time."
--  "Ethena, mail me"
+-  "Eshita, mail me"
--  "Ethena, would you please send mail."
+-  "Eshita, would you please send mail."
 -  "How long have we been working on this software"
--  "Ethena, How long I have been working on this computer."
+-  "Eshita, How long I have been working on this computer."
--  "Well Done Ethena, Now please turn off"
+-  "Well Done Eshita, Now please turn off"

-How can I make my own Athena?
+How can I make my own Eshita?
 -----------------------------

--  Download and install Hey Athena using the directions below
+-  Download and install Hey Eshita using the directions below

 Installation
 ------------